uppsaladatavetare/foobar-api/README.md

 ## How do I run tests?

-We use [tox](https://tox.readthedocs.org/en/latest/) to automate testing for multiple Python versions (currently 3.4 and 3.5).
+We use [tox](https://tox.readthedocs.org/en/latest/) to automate testing against all supported Python and Django versions.
 To run test, simply execute following command in the root directory:

     $ tox